 I had one yesterday - but not a run-of-the-mill, shaky sweaty kind of thing.
-Nope, this one walked right up and punched me in the face with one of those huge Incredible Hulk fists made of concrete and carbonite.
+Nope, this one walked right up and punched me in the face with one of those huge Incredible Hulk fists.

 If only Jodie Foster would come rescue me.

 (I might also hope that no one notices that I've had three snacks that morning already - none of which seem to be doing a darn thing, I'd like to point out.)

 Rationally, I know that I just need to treat the low and sit tight for a bit.
 Rationally, I realize that people are generally kind and understanding, and that if I really needed to, I could go hang out in the break room and not be bothered.